datttrian/codecademy/flask-sql-databases/README.md

 Verify these commands do what you want, and press “Write Changes” to commit to them.
 Congratulations!
 You’re ready to manage a database.

-# Learn

-Introduction to Flask-SQLAlchemy
+# Introduction to Flask-SQLAlchemy

-Why have databases in your web applications?
+## Why have databases in your web applications?

 Web applications are often built around a lot of data that change frequently.
 The data is usually organized in entities related in some